 The station is located at 7711 Carondelet in Clayton, Mo., in a modern studio with two broadcast studios and a performance space.
 The studio has the capability to broadcast remotely throughout the central corridor of the St. Louis metro-area.

 Board of Directors:

 The station is led by a volunteer board of directors.
 James L. Nouss, Jr. serves as the board’s president.
-Board members include: Thriess Britton, Spencer B. Burke, Carol Commerford, David Diener, Art Fitzgerald, Deanne Lane, David Mayo, Babette Meiners, Noémi K. Neidorff, James L. Nouss, Lisa Nouss, Mabel Purkerson, M.D., John Russell, Michael Scully, and Donna Wilkinson.
+Board members include: Thriess Britton, Spencer B. Burke, Carol Commerford, David Diener, Art Fitzgerald, Deanne Lane, David Mayo, Babette Meiners, Noémi K. Neidorff, Mabel Purkerson, M.D., John Russell, Michael Scully, and Donna Wilkinson.
 Honorary members include Marie-Hélène Bernard, Andrew Jorgensen, David Robertson, Leonard Slatkin.
 These individuals work side-by-side with the Radio Arts Advocacy Council, a dedicated group of long-term community leaders of arts organizations in the St. Louis area, to oversee the management and operations of the station.

-RAF-STL is organized as a 501(c)(3), nonprofit corporation, is not owned by any single individual or corporation and is incorporated for the public benefit.
-The board of RAF-STL is responsible for overseeing the management and interests of the station.
+Classic 107.3 is organized as a 501(c)(3), nonprofit corporation, is not owned by any single individual or corporation and is incorporated for the public benefit.
+The board of Classic 107.3 is responsible for overseeing the management and interests of the station.

 The station relies on charitable donations and advertising revenues from the use of a nonprofit commercial license (selling only 72 minutes of paid advertising per day), as well as underwriting, donors, grants, events and promotional activities to fund its operations.